Mississippi River

 The Mississippi River (Note: Ojibwe: Misi-ziibi, Dakota: Mníšošethąka, Myaamia: Mihsi-siipiiwi, Cheyenne: Ma'xeé'ometāā'e, Kiowa: Xósáu, Arapaho: Beesniicie, Pawnee: Kickaátit) is the primary river of the largest drainage basin in the United States.
 (Note: The largest riverine basin, the Mississippi basin is the second-largest drainage system in North America after the Hudson Bay drainage system, although Hudson Bay may rather be considered an arm of the ocean.)
-It is the second-longest river in the United States, behind only the Missouri.
-From its traditional source of Lake Itasca in northern Minnesota, it flows generally south for 2,340 mi to the Mississippi River Delta in the Gulf of Mexico.
+It is the second-longest river in the U.S. after the Missouri.
+From its traditional source of Lake Itasca in northern Minnesota, it flows generally south for 2,340 mi (3,766 km) to the Mississippi River Delta in the Gulf of Mexico.
 With its many tributaries, the Mississippi's watershed drains all or parts of 32 U.S. states and two Canadian provinces between the Rocky and Appalachian mountains.
 The river either borders or passes through the states of Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi, and Louisiana.
 The main stem is entirely within the United States; the total drainage basin is 1151000 mi2, of which only about one percent is in Canada.
 The Mississippi ranks as the world's tenth-largest river by discharge flow, and the largest in North America.